hessjacob/Quantitative-Macro-Models/README.md

 - Endogenous Grid Method
   * Version 1 -- 2 income states.
+  * Version 2 -- Continuous income process which is discretely approximated up to seven different income states using the Rouwenhorst method.
+  * Version 3 -- Based on Alisdair McKay's method (https://alisdairmckay.com/Notes/HetAgents/EGM.html) which is a variant of the prior versions.
+In addition to approximating the stationary density via monte carlo it also solves for it using an eigenvalue method and plots the comparision of the densities.

 ## Neoclassical Growth (Deterministic and Stochastic)
 - Discretized VFI to solve the model and Chebyshev polynomial approximation of decision rules to simulate.